Willow Commerce Privacy Policy

 6. Goods/services are delivered

-7. Invoice is sent, referencing PO number
+7. The invoice is sent, referencing the PO number

 8. Goods are checked, then payment is approved